pvanallen/delft-toolkit-prototype/README.md

    * Set up your WiFi
    * Change the hostname from the default of delftbt0 (e.g. delftbt1, delftbt2, etc.) if you are using more than one robot on your network
 1. **Node.js**:
+   * Open Xcode and accept the license terms
    * Open a terminal window and CD into the nodejs folder, and run
    * **npm install**
 1. **Unity3D**:
    * Install NodeCanvas in the toolkit Project if it is not there
+   * Click on the Project tab, and double click the "Main" scene